twinfoundation/document-management/packages/document-management-models/docs/reference/interfaces/IDocument.md

 > `optional` **dateModified**: `string`

-The date/time of when the element was modified.
+The date/time of when the document was modified.

 ***